-An exhibition bringing together the authentic experiences of six artists who share a bold and uncompromising attitude to life.
-Exploring the dynamic forces of inherent ritual and webs of obsessive thinking each individual tells their story from the shadow of untapped potential within the self.
+An exhibition that unites the authentic experiences of six artists, each embodying a bold and uncompromising approach to life.
+Through the exploration of dynamic forces inherent in ritual and the intricate webs of obsessive thinking, each individual reveals their story, emerging from the shadow of untapped potential within the self.

-Bringing into play thought patterns, the power of intention and various methods we employ in an attempt to bridge the gap between circumstances within our control and the realm of the unknowable beyond our control; Ritual & Obsessive Thought seeks to unbind the bound and shed a healing light on our hidden compulsive nature.
+By examining thought patterns, the power of intention, and the various methods we use to bridge the gap between what is within our control and the unknowable beyond, Ritual & Obsessive Thought aims to unbind what is confined and cast a healing light on our hidden compulsive nature.

-Located in the heart of bustling Earl’s Court, Gallery 286 is a private house gallery specialising in salon-style viewings.
+Situated in the bustling heart of Earl’s Court, Gallery 286 is a private house gallery that specialises in salon-style viewings.

-In keeping with the theme of the evening, there will be an interactive improvised ambient musical underscore by Noko (Apollo 440, Magazine) on electric guitar and delay loop system; providing a continual, repetitive and perpetually mutating sonic environment for your enhanced enjoyment of the works on show.
+In harmony with the evening’s theme, there will be an interactive, improvised ambient musical underscore by Noko (Apollo 440, Magazine).
+Using an electric guitar and delay loop system, he will create a continuously evolving, repetitive, and mutating sonic environment to enhance your enjoyment of the works on display.

 The root of all ritual and obsession lies in repetition.
 Repetition is a form of change.
 Obsessive repetition transforms the commonplace into something unhinged and escalates normality into hysteria, elevating it to the level of the truly religious.